Domestic violence

 Resources

-The chart below shows the types of controlling behaviours recorded by NSW Police in July 2024.
+The chart below shows the types of controlling behaviours recorded by NSW Police in July to September 2024.

 Last updated: